CrystallineCore/Biscuit/README.md

 **Solution**: If you have other triggers, ensure proper ordering or disable BISCUIT triggers during maintenance windows.

 ## License

 BISCUIT is released under the PostgreSQL License.

 ## Version

-Current version: 1.0.4-Biscuit
+**Current version:** 1.0.6-Biscuit

 Use `SELECT biscuit_version();` to check your installed version.

 ## Summary

-**BISCUIT makes wildcard queries faster by trading memory and build time for query performance.**
+BISCUIT makes wildcard queries faster by trading memory and build time for query performance.

 It's not magic—it's a bitmap index that:
 - Pre-computes character positions